Ibadan: Geography

-The city of Ibadan is naturally drained by four rivers with many tributaries: Ona River in the North and West; Ogbere River towards the East; Ogunpa River flowing through the city and Kudeti River in the Central part of the metropolis.
+The city of Ibadan is naturally drained by five rivers with many tributaries: Ona River in the North and West; Ogbere River towards the East; Ogunpa River flowing through the city and Kudeti River in the Central part of the metropolis.
 Ogunpa River, a third-order stream with a channel length of 12.76 km and a catchment area of 54.92 km2.
-Lake Eleyele is located at the northwestern part of the city, while the Osun River and the Asejire Lake bounds the city to the east.
+Lake Eleyele is located at the northwestern part of the city, while the Osun River, Asejire Lake bounds the city to the east and the fifth rivers boundary Ibadan with other Oke-Oguns towns, witch call Odo-ogun Rivers across Lagos State, Ogun State, Osun State, Iseyin Town and Eruwa Town boundary to Ibadan.

 Climate

 Ibadan has a tropical wet and dry climate (Köppen climate classification Aw), with a lengthy wet season and relatively constant temperatures throughout the year.
 Ibadan's wet season runs from March through October, though August sees somewhat of a lull in precipitation.
 This lull divides the wet season into two different wet seasons.
 November to February forms the city's dry season, during which Ibadan experiences the typical West African harmattan.
 The mean total rainfall for Ibadan is approximately 1230 mm, falling over about 123 days.
 There are two peaks for rainfall, June and September.
 The mean daily temperature is 26.46 C, the mean minimum 21.42 C, and the relative humidity 74.55%.